chaitanyakende25/PowerOfAlgorithm/TSM.md

 import java.util.*;

 public class TSE {
-    // Number of nodes (4 in this case) static int n = 4;
+    static int n = 4;

-    // Define a large value to represent "infinity" static int MAX = 1000000;
+    static int MAX = 1000000;

-    // Distance matrix representing the graph (4x4) static int[][] dist = {
+    static int[][] dist = {
         { 0, 10, 15, 20 }, // distances from node 1
         { 5,  0,  9, 10 }, // distances from node 2